RaduMarcel/EspressoViews/README.md

 Check out the [Wiki-pages][Intro] to learn more.

-Currently it supports only the Oracle and MySQL database servers.
+Currently the idea is greater than the implementation.
+The fundamental part is in place, but there are many features and functionalities stil to implement or to enhance.
+For instance we could support more database systems in addition to the Oracle and MySQL database servers.
+You are welcome [to contribute][Contributing] and help this project to go in a good direction.

 [Intro]: https://github.com/RaduMarcel/EspressoViews/wiki